Coming in early 2020

-Did Capitolium send fighter craft as well?
+Did Albacron send fighter craft as well?
 Are they going to destroy everything and go back to making slaves of all Vercundi again?
 We’re finished!

 The craft turned sideways and hovered a few seconds.
 I saw the gold striping and the Earth over the torch blazing away with rainbow colors painted on its side.